GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 Either option can let developers include lazy-loading functionality, and many developers have built third-party libraries to provide abstractions that are even easier to use.
 With lazy-loading supported directly by the browser, however, there's no need for an external library.
-Native lazy loading also ensures that deferred loading of images and iframes still works even if JavaScript is disabled on the client.
+Native lazy loading also ensures that deferred loading of images still works even if JavaScript is disabled on the client.

 ## The `loading` attribute